 Donna’s Irish Genealogy Resources: Donna Moughty’s website which isn’t complicated to browse around and has a short but useful selection of links to software, databases, and other tools.

 For some good links to genealogical webpages with a US emphasis try out Andrea Davis’ page at ‘History at Home: A Guide to Genealogy’ (thanks to my contact at Apple Creek High School, OH!).
 Another page is Val Soh’s ‘Getting Started with Genealogy on the Web‘ suggested by Ava O. in North Dakota.
+See also Tracking your ancestry, suggested by Faith H. including some interesting GIS links for anyone thinking of using it in connection with keeping track of graves.
+That’s enough of these for now!

 Finding it hard to keep going with your genealogical research?
 Have a look at 21 Genealogy Research Brick Wall Breakthroughs by Mark S. (2015)